DafOwen/EnergyIOT/README.md

 ### Configuration Files
 There are several configuration files.
-In order to avoid loading private data to GitHub I've coped and renamed some file and put their original versions in the gitignore file.
+In order to avoid loading private data to GitHub I've copied and renamed these files and put their original versions in the gitignore file.
 So you will need to rename these.

 #### EnergyIOT